By Kim Fischer, Communications Strategist, Australian Passport Office

-In the videos, Isaiah Firebrace, the 2017 Eurovision semifinalist and 2016 X-Factor winner, takes us on a journey through the passport process: the high-tech approach used for embedding security features, the passport application process itself, and the integrity and security measures used to ensure a seamless journey through the airport gates as people travel overseas.
+In the videos, Isaiah Firebrace, 2016 Australian X Factor winner and Australian representative to the 2017 Eurovision song contest*, takes us on a journey through the passport process: the high-tech approach used for embedding security features, the passport application process itself, and the integrity and security measures used to ensure a seamless journey through the airport gates as people travel overseas.

 How we make passports

 The first video provides a behind-the-scenes look at Note Printing Australia (NPA) in Melbourne, the company that produces all Australian passports.
 We get to see the embedded security features and the detailed design work that goes into creating our passports.